-Elementary School in Baytown Texas.
-Joan grew up in Baytown and learned about the Texas Jewish Historical Society from her parents, Don, who is a past President, and Gertrude Teter.
+School in Baytown Texas.
+Joan grew up in Baytown and learned about the Texas Jewish Historical Society

+President, and Gertrude Teter.
 She is President of Congregation K'Nesseth Israel in Baytown and treasurer of the Baytown Chapter of Hadassah.
 She and her husband, Ruben, have three daughters, one son, and six grandchildren.
 Joan is serving as 3rd Vice-President of TJHS.

-Abigail (Abbi) Glosserman Michelson was born in Lockhart and still lives there.
+Abigail (Abbi) Glosserman

+Michelson was born in Lockhart and still lives there.
 She graduated from the University of Texas in Austin and is a member of Alpha Epsilon Phi Sorority.
 She taught school in Dallas before she married David J. (Buddy) Michelson, who lived in Gonzales.

-onzales.
 Abbi and Buddy lived in Gonzales when they were first married, and after ten years, moved to

-attended the

-University

-of Texas,

-she was a

-member of

-Sigma Delta

-Tau Sorority.
-She

-is a member of the

-where

 Lockhart.
 Her children, Jeffrey and his wife, Shelley, live in Lockhart and her other son, Jon, lives in Austin.
 She loves to travel, entertain, and be with people.
 Abbi is always willing to help with all meetings-especially the hospitality room!

 Mitzi Milstein is from Longview, Texas, and grew up in Dallas.
-She is a graduate of Hillcrest High School, and
+She is a graduate of Hillcrest High School, and attended the and Past President of Temple Emanu-El.
+She and husband, TJHS Past President, Rusty Milstein, have three children, including Amy, who is Corresponding Secretary of TJHS.